 Since adding water to the computer risks harming other components even whether it’s marketed as a “closed-loop” I have seen inexperienced system builders destroy a few thousand pounds worth of goods with a cheaply installed water cooler that burst.

-This means put them on a HARD flat surface, like a desk or stand.
-No blankets, bedrooms, carpets, or even laps.
+This means put them on a HARD, flat surface, like a desk or stand.
+No blankets, bedrooms, carpet, or even laps.
 Another hint is to keep the air vents clean from dust particles and dust by sometimes blowing them out using canned compressed air.